Victor1698/TestCourse/readme.md

 Questions will be present in each folder and you can start coding.
 Once the session on Dart is finished the completed version will updated in a separate branch you can refer to.

-If you have installed Flutter then Dart SDK will also be installed.
+If you have installed Flutter then Dart SDK will also be installed.   sadasdsa asd asdsa dsa

 To run dart program goto the folder where the code is stored then run
     `dart run filename.dart`